Impact of COVID-19 on Shared Mobility

 Systems such as “ACE Transportation Engine” which integrates AI with infrastructure, equipment, services, and industry governance will be a necessity as it provides real-time insights, instantaneous responses, and intelligent decision-making capabilities.

-The mobility players must focus on enhancing their vehicles and systems to be ready for adoption or integration of such technologies.
+The mobility players must focus on enhancing their vehicles and systems to be ready for the adoption or integration of such technologies.
 Adoption or lead in AV & Connected technologies may also bring them some additional revenue and a competitive edge to sustain somewhat harsh times ahead.

 Future Outlook – Challenges for Automotive & Shared Mobility Players

-In general, we have observed that Covid-19 has a drastic impact on the mobility industry in the short-to-immediate term.
+In general, we have observed that Covid-19 has a drastic impact on the mobility industry in the short to immediate term.
 Apart from a few positive cases around goods mobility, the impact has largely been massively negative for the automotive & mobility players.

 The outlook for the industry, however, is very convoluted with multiple factors contributing to the success & failures of technologies & business models.
-Restricted tourism, shutdown, etc. have long term, unclear impact on work & economy in general.
+Restricted tourism, shutdown, etc. have long term, unclear impact on work & the economy in general.
 As the recession hits the globe, this will also have geopolitical implications like reduced trade, push for self-sufficiency & local production, etc. Further, the adoption and push for trends like working remotely, delivery of services & goods, automation, etc. will simultaneously affect the need for travel in different ways.

 As always, the disruption will create winners and losers; only the strong value proposition will survive to witness the future.
-The players in the industry must realign their strategies and activities in the context of massive shift COVID-19 is about to bring in the short, mid, and long term.
+The players in the industry must realign their strategies and activities in the context of the massive shift COVID-19 is about to bring in the short, mid, and long term.
 There are several questions that they must answer, a few of them are: